eeevgeniev/EConnect/README.md

 Connection<SqliteConnection>.AddOrUpdateParser(new ModelParser());
 ```

 Where the parser must implement interface `EConnect.Interfaces.IParser<TModel>`.
-With the following two methods:
+With the following structure:

 ```
 // for multiple results